ishikawa-group/orr-overpotential-calculator/example/surface/README.md

 ## References

 1. Nørskov, J. K. et al. (2004).
 Origin of the Overpotential for Oxygen Reduction at a Fuel-Cell Cathode. *J. Phys.
 Chem.
 B*, 108, 17886-17892.
 2. Zhang, Q. & Asthagiri, A. (2019).
-Solvation effects on DFT predictions of ORR activity on metal surfaces. *Catal.
+Solvation effects on DFT predictions of OER activity on metal surfaces. *Catal.
 Today*, 323, 35-43.